 - Make the tortilla strips.
 Brush both sides of the tortillas generously with avocado oil and sprinkle with salt.
 Stack the tortillas and use a pizza slicer to slice into ¼-inch strips (and then slice in the other direction to make them 2-3 inches long).
 Air fry at 400 degrees F for 5 minutes, toss with tongs and then air fry again for another 2-3 minutes.
 They should look golden brown and crispy!
 Sprinkle with extra salt just as they come out of the air fryer and set aside.

 - Sauté the onions.
-Add olive oil, onions and salt to a 5.5 quart dutch oven or large pot and cook for 5-10 minutes over low to medium heat.
+Add oil, onion and salt to a 5.5 quart dutch oven or large pot and cook for 5-10 minutes over low to medium heat.
 If you have time to sauté them for longer you can start to caramelize the onions slightly to further bring out their natural sweetness, which will enhance the flavor of the soup.

 - Sauté the garlic and spices.
 Add the minced garlic, chili powder, cumin, oregano, paprika, garlic powder and cayenne to the pot and sauté for another 2 minutes.

 - Serve immediately.
 Ladle into bowls and serve hot.
-Garnish with vegan sour cream, tortilla strips, cilantro, lime wedges, creamy avocado, diced red onion, sliced jalapeño and green onions.
+Garnish with vegan sour cream, tortilla strips, cilantro, lime wedges, avocado, diced red onion, sliced jalapeño and green onions.

 Notes